SkyHyperV/snips-ha-mqtt/README.md

 YouTube video link: <BR>
 [![IMAGE ALT TEXT](http://img.youtube.com/vi/VIDEO_ID/0.jpg)](http://www.youtube.com/watch?v=VIDEO_ID)

-Snips Files:
+Snips Files:<BR>
-mosquitto_for_snips.conf -- make sure to take details from this file and create your own version snips.toml -- only edited the mqtt, username, password and bind lines.
-Compare with yours and update.
+mosquitto_for_snips.conf -- make sure to take details from this file and create your own version<BR>
+snips.toml -- only edited the mqtt, username, password and bind lines.
+Compare with yours and update.<BR>

-HA Files:
+HA Files:<BR>
-mosquitto_for_ha.conf -- make sure to take details from this file and create your own version configuration.yaml -- you can take the snippet from here and update your own configuration.yaml
+mosquitto_for_ha.conf -- make sure to take details from this file and create your own version<BR>
+configuration.yaml -- you can take the snippet from here and update your own configuration.yaml<BR>

-I didn't post the pwfile but you need to create your own with the command below and make sure its in the /etc/mosquitto directory.
+I didn't post the pwfile but you need to create your own with the command below and make sure its in the /etc/mosquitto directory.<BR><BR>
-COMMAND: sudo mosquitto_passwd -c /etc/mosquitto/pwfile <YOUR USER> e.g. sudo mosquitto_passwd -c /etc/mosquitto/pwfile pi
+COMMAND: sudo mosquitto_passwd -c /etc/mosquitto/pwfile YOUR_USER e.g. sudo mosquitto_passwd -c /etc/mosquitto/pwfile pi<BR><BR>

-Then enter your password (twice) and you should be good to go.
+Then enter your password (twice) and you should be good to go.<BR><BR>

-Architecture Diagram:
+Architecture Diagram:<BR>
-snips_ha_architecture.pdf
+snips_ha_architecture.pdf<BR><BR>

-Testing (from the video):
+Testing (from the video):<BR>
-Once you have HA and MQTT Mosquitto working (no error in logs) then you can test subscription to the message bus as I showed in the video by running this: sudo mosquitto_sub -t hermes/# -u <YOUR USER> -P <YOUR PASSWORD>
+Once you have HA and MQTT Mosquitto working (no error in logs) then you can test subscription to the message bus as I showed in the video by running this:<BR><BR>
+sudo mosquitto_sub -t hermes/# -u YOUR_USER -P YOUR_PASSWORD